michael2012z/BitBible/markdown/JPS/files/Gen.md

 2. And Jacob went on his way, and the angels of G-d met him.

 3. And Jacob said when he saw them: 'This is G-d's camp.'
-And he called the name of that place Mahanaim.That is, Two camps.
+And he called the name of that place Mahanaim.

 4. And Jacob sent messengers before him to Esau his brother unto the land of Seir, the field of Edom.